YowSiaoKang/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Caution:**
-In this version of Match, deleting a volunteer will not delete his/her assignments.
-TOOOO  BE UPDATEDDDDDD
+Remove a volunteer will also remove all of his/her assignments.
+Be careful with removing volunteers.
 </div>

 ### Clearing all entries : `clear`